FAQs about Advanced Academic Services

 What opportunities do students have to grow as a learner and be challenged whether in the Grade Level classrooms or Level IV classrooms?

-FCPS has four AAP levels of service.
-Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in grades K-8.
+FCPS has a continuum of services with multiple entry points for all students in grades K-8.
 Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Program of Studies (POS).
 Teachers, administrators, and Advanced Academic Resource Teachers (AART) work together to provide the following levels of services:

-The first level is provided to all students in grades kindergarten through grade six and consists of model lessons that are designed to teach critical and creative thinking skills.
+The first step in the AAP continuum is provided to all students in grades kindergarten through grade six and consists of model lessons that are designed to teach critical and creative thinking skills.
 The lessons are modeled in all classrooms by AARTs and the thinking strategies are then used throughout the year by classroom teachers and other teachers who work with students.
-Student responses to these lessons are used as part of the identification process for levels II-IV.
-Parents may also practice these strategies during family conversations and activities.
-A description of the nine critical and creative thinking strategies can be found at http://www.fcps.edu/is/aap/level1.shtml.
+Student responses to these lessons are used as part of the identification process for mobility within the continuum.
+Parents may also practice these strategies during family conversations and activities

 The AART collaborates with classroom teachers to provide additional challenge through lessons and resources that extend and enrich the POS.
 Screening for this level of service is ongoing throughout the school year.
 The Young Scholars Model begins at this level and is designed to find and nurture advanced academic potential in students from historically underrepresented populations.
-In the Grade Level classrooms, students will receive differentiated instruction within their classroom through AAP units during the school year, typically one unit in each subject area.
-This is a Level II AAP service because we are differentiating instruction and it is provided to all children at Colvin Run Elementary.
+In the Grade Level classrooms, students will receive differentiated instruction within their classroom through AAP units during the school year.
+This is a subject specific AAP service because we are differentiating instruction, and it is provided to all children at Colvin Run Elementary.
 All 3rd-6th grade students who show a need for an advanced math curriculum also have the opportunity to take Advanced Mathematics.
-This AAP Level II service is provided in the Advanced Mathematics class.
+This AAP service is provided in the Advanced Mathematics class.
 In the Advanced Mathematics program, the curriculum is accelerated by one grade level (3rd grade students take 4th grade Math, 4th grade students take 5th grade math, etc.).
 Students may also receive advanced reading instruction in the classroom based on their reading level and their need for additional challenge.

-Students identified by a local school screening committee for part-time advanced academic services Level III are challenged through models and strategies designed to extend and enrich the POS in the four core subject areas.
+Students identified by a local school screening committee for part-time advanced academic services are challenged through models and strategies designed to extend and enrich the POS in the four core subject areas.
 Screening for this level of service is ongoing throughout the school year.
-Students identified for AAP Level III services in the Grade Level classroom also meet with the AART once each week to receive additional advanced academic services.
-The AART and the classroom teacher regularly collaborate to ensure that Level III students receive differentiated instruction continually in the classroom.
+Students identified for part-time AAP services in the Grade Level classroom also meet with the AART once each week to receive additional advanced academic services.
+The AART and the classroom teacher regularly collaborate to ensure that students receive differentiated instruction continually in the classroom.

-Students found eligible for placement in full-time Advanced Academic Programs Level IV through a central selection process receive a highly challenging instructional program in the four core subject areas.
-Students identified for Level IV AAP services in the Level IV AAP classroom environment receive instruction using additional AAP curriculum and supplemental resources.
-This environment allows students to explore and express their ideas with other Level IV AAP identified peers.
+Students found eligible for placement in full-time Advanced Academic Programs through a central selection process receive a highly challenging instructional program in the four core subject areas.
+Students identified for full-time AAP services in the center classroom environment receive instruction using additional AAP curriculum and supplemental resources in addition to Benchmark.
+This environment allows students to explore and express their ideas with other full-time AAP identified peers.
 These students receive the AAP curriculum scaffolded to provide them with opportunities to broaden and deepen their understanding of the grade level curriculum.
-All students in a Level IV AAP classroom are required to take Advanced Math.
-Progress for students in the Level IV AAP program is reported using extended standards, available on the FCPS public website.
+All students in a full-time AAP classroom are required to take Advanced Math.
+Progress for students is reported using extended standards, available on the FCPS public website.
 These standards align directly with the differentiated curriculum on the AAP framework.

 Screening for this level of service occurs in the fall for students who are new to FCPS and in the spring for all other students.
 Additional information is available in the Parent Information Packet, published on the AAP website, http://www.fcps.edu/is/aap.